 (Source: “Ingraham Angle”)

-Victor Davis Hanson remarked that President Trump is outworking the Democrats (as usual).
+Victor Davis Hanson remarked that President Trump is outworking the Democrats.
 And that will likely drive him home to victory in 2020.

 “Trump is reaching out to the African-American community to a much greater degree than progressives are reaching out to the estranged white working class,” Hanson noted.